mengbinhao/algorithm/Design.md

 }

 MyLinkedList.prototype.get = function (index) {
+  //List index from 0 to size - 1
 	if (index < 0 || index >= this.size) return -1
 	let cur = this.head
 	while (index-- >= 0) cur = cur.next